Profolk: History and activities

-Profolk is a co-founder of the international dance & folk festival Rudolstadt.
-The association presents the music scene it represents at national and international trade fairs and festivals such as the Windros Festival in Schwerin, the Liedertage Boltenhagen/Ostsee, the Festival "Musik und Politik" in Berlin, the [Nürnberger Bardentreffen], the Liederfest Hoyschrecke in Hoyerswerda, the WOMEX (World Music Expo) – International Fair in various European countries, the Art & Ethno Forum "Without Borders" in Balchik/Bulgaria and the Showcase in Scotland.
+Profolk is a co-founder of the international dance & folk Rudolstadt-Festival.
+The association presents the music scene it represents at national and international trade fairs and festivals such as the Windrose Festival in Schwerin, the Liedertage Boltenhagen/Ostsee, the Festival "Musik und Politik" in Berlin, the Nürnberger Bardentreffen, the Liederfest Hoyschrecke in Hoyerswerda, the WOMEX (World Music Expo) – International Fair in various European countries, the Art & Ethno Forum "Without Borders" in Balchik/Bulgaria and the Showcase in Scotland.
 The association participates in the Folk Alliance International (FAI) in February 2019 in Montreal/Canada.

 The German Folk Promotion Award

 Since 1991, the annual Tanz & Folkfest Rudolstadt, also called Rudolstadt-Festival, takes place at the initiative of Profolk e.V.
 The beginnings of the Rudolstadt Festival date back to 1955, when the "1st Festival of German Folk Dance" was held in Rudolstadt, which developed into the German Democratic Republic (East German) dance and folklore festival with strong Eastern European participation.
 In 1991 it was relaunched with a completely different concept: initially conceived as a forum for the classical folk scene, the event soon established itself as a world music festival of international renown.
 The German Folk Promotion Prize (Deutscher Folk Förderpreis, DFF) was awarded at this festival between 1992 and 2001.
 These prizes were awarded by Tanz & Folkfest Rudolstadt, Profolk e.V., Folk-MICHEL and MDR.
 From 2002 until now this prize has been renamed "German World Music Prize Ruth".
 The winners of the respective prizes are as follows: